jjrboucher/PDF-Processing/README.md

 sudo apt install pdf-parser
 sudo apt install poppler-utils sudo apt install pdfid
+(for the pdf-triage script, you only need exiftool and xpdf from the above, plus the "file" command: sudo apt install file)
 ```

 The script will execute the following processes against the PDF: